andrewbruner/andrewbruner.dev/src/posts/websites-with-integrity.md

 layout: post.njk
 permalink: '/{{ postTitle | slugify }}/'
 labels: ['html']
 description: 'I was recently listening to a podcast episode of Syntax where the subject of HTML <link> tags was discussed.
-One of the many reasons we may use link tags is to link our page to another document, like a CSS stylesheet, a web font, or a file from a content delivery network (CDN) . . .'
+One of the many reasons we may use link tags is to link our page to another document, like a CSS stylesheet, a web font, or a file from a content delivery network (CDN).'
 ---

 I was recently listening to a podcast episode of [Syntax](https://syntax.fm/show/379/hasty-treat-the-weird-and-wonderful-less-than-link-greater-than-tag) where the subject of HTML `<link>` tags was discussed.
 One of the many reasons we may use link tags is to *link* our page to another document, like a CSS stylesheet, a web font, or a file from a content delivery network (CDN).
 The latter may look something like this: